Federal funding programs are under review as of 1/27/25. We'll make updates as new info is released.

 Project Eligibility:

-Eligible grant projects include the purchase and installation of equipment; capital expenditures (costs incurred to make physical improvements to or construct a facility); and/or dedicated staff contractor time.
+Eligible grant projects must directly support the goals of promoting urban agriculture youth education or urban agriculture community development.
 Projects must be located in or serve communities that meet one of the following criteria:

 -